[Writing Prompt] A serial killer becomes a licensed psychologist and kills his victims by slowly getting them to consider suicide.

 "I’m sorry, is.. is this the right room?"

-His back turned to the door and his arms folded across his chest, the doctor didn’t move.
-As he turned to go back, Bruce had already begun to regret this visit.
+Back turned to the door and arms folded across his chest, the doctor didn’t move.
+As Bruce turned to go back, he had already begun to regret this visit.

 "I must have wandered into the wrong room, I’m looking for Dr. Kuhr’s office.
 I’ll just go back..
 I’m sorry for disturbing y-"